casper-ecosystem/cep-78-enhanced-nft/README.md

 ##### Custom Validated

-The CEP-78 implementation allows for installers of the contract to provide their own custom schema at the time of install.
+The CEP-78 implementation allows installers of the contract to provide their custom schema at the time of installation.
-The schema is passed as a String value to `json_schema` runtime argument at the time of install.
+The schema is passed as a String value to `json_schema` runtime argument at the time of installation.
 Once provided, the schema for a given instance of the contract cannot be changed.

-The custom JSON schema must contain a top level `properties` field.
-An example  of [`valid JSON schema`](#example-custom-validated-schema) is provided, each property has a name, the description of the property itself, and whether the property is required to be present in the metadata.
+The custom JSON schema must contain a top-level `properties` field.
+An example of a [`valid JSON schema`](#example-custom-validated-schema) is provided.
+In this example, each property has a name, the description of the property itself, and whether the property is required to be present in the metadata.
-If the metadata kind is not set to custom validated, then value passed to the `json_schema` runtime argument will be ignored.
+If the metadata kind is not set to custom validated, then the value passed to the `json_schema` runtime argument will be ignored.

 ###### Example Custom Validated schema
 ```json